What are the differences between a prime lens and a zoom lens?

-Zoom lenses carry the obvious advantage of allowing you to change how the photo is cropped.
-This comes at a price though: quality and aperture.
+Zoom lenses allow you to change how close you want to get to a subject while keeping your physical distance.
+But this feature comes at a price though: quality and aperture.

-It’s bad because it means that you may not be able to get the photo framed exactly as you’d like it.
-It’s good because it makes you experiment more.
-It forces you to think of a different way around taking a photo, one you may have missed otherwise.
+One issue with using primes is that you may not be able to get the photo framed as you’d like it.
+But at the same time, they make you experiment more.
+They force you to think of a different way around taking a photo, one you may have missed otherwise.

-The quality of a prime lens is often vastly superior to that of a zoom as it doesn’t have as many moving parts.
+The quality of the prime lens is often vastly superior to that of a zoom as it doesn’t have as many moving parts.

-This used to make a much bigger difference when zoom lenses first came out because the technology wasn’t as good.
+There used to be a considerable difference between prime and zoom lenses because the technology wasn’t as good.

-Now, however, you can get zoom lenses that are just as good as some primes.
-They just come at a price.
+But now you can get zoom lenses that are just as good as some primes.
+But they come at a price.

 Even when you’re investing a lot of money into a zoom lens, you’re still making a compromise.

-You can see how sharp the image is below – it’s hard to believe that this was shot at f/1.4, the widest aperture I have.
+You can see how sharp the image is below – it’s hard to believe that I shot this at f/1.4, the widest aperture I have.

 The main advantage of having a wide aperture is that you can take photos in low light.
-The wider aperture allows more light into the lens.
+The wider aperture allows more light into the camera.

-We also have the advantage of being able to produce a shallow depth of field.
-This can have a whole range of creative uses.
+We also have the advantage of producing a shallow depth of field which has a whole range of creative uses.
 Portrait photographers usually much prefer primes because of this.
-A soft, creamy background is often exactly what people like to see in portraits.
+A soft, creamy background is often precisely what people like to see in portraits.

-There are some specific lens constructions that simply can’t be adapted to a zoom lens.
+Some specific lens constructions would be impossible to adapt to a zoom lens.
 One of them is tilt-shift lenses.

 A tilt-shift allows you to manipulate your perspective by shifting parts of the lens.
 You can also modify your focal plane’s direction by tilting some of the elements.
-This results in a unique, “mini-world” look.
+The effect it creates results in a unique, “mini-world” look.

 These lenses are the workhorses of professional interior and architecture photographers.
 But they are also used in portraiture and event photography sometimes.